princeton-sns/specreds/p2warmup.md

 (You will be seeing some WARNING messages printed, please ignore them)

-Then, you can check the the created disk image with
+Then, you can check the created disk image with

 	bin/rbd ls -l                   # list all disk images